GioBonvi/GoogleContactsEventsNotifier/README.md

 you want to test, then click "Run" -> "test" in the menu at the top of the page.
 If everything went right you should receive a birthday notification exactly like if today was the date you set.

+### Updating the script

+This script is constantly updated to fix bugs and add new features: keeping it updated to the latest version is really easy:

+1. Whenever a new stable version is released you will see a lien of text at the end of your daily email notification telling you to click on a link to get the latest version;
+2. If you do so you will be taken to a page with a description of the new release;
+3. The description will contain a precise step by step guide on how to update the script to this version: follow it closely and you should not have any problem;
+4. After updating the code always click "Run" -> "notifStop" and "Run" -> "notifStart" in the top menu to finish the update process.
+  Note: you might be asked to grant some new permissions to the script.
+There is nothing wrong with this: it just means that the new version requires some permissions that the previous version did not.
+  You can read the full list of the permissions and why they are required [here][Permissions list]

+### Permissions required

+When running the script for the first time or after an update you might be asked by Google to"grant some permissions to the script.
+This happens because the script needs your explicit permission to access your data.

+This is an exhaustive description of the reason the script needs each of the permissions:

+- **Managing your Google Contacts**
+  This lets the script access information about your contacts (names, email addresses, birthdays).
+The script will not modify any of your contacts.
+- **Managing and viewing you calendars**
+  This lets the script access your birthday and events calendar.
+The script will get the events from this calendar only and will never modify any event.
+- **Google Plus - Knowing your age, language and email addresses**
+  This is needed to retrieve information about your Google Plus contacts, especially those who you have not added in your Google Contacts, but just followed on Google Plus.
+The script will only get information about people who appear in your birthday calendar.
+- **Basic info about your account (language and approximate age)**
+  This is a mandatory permission to run any Google Script.
+- **Sending email as**
+  Obviously this script needs your authorization to send you the email notifications.
+  It won't send any other email to anyone.
+- **Connecting to an external service**
+  This permission is needed to check for updates and to load the profile images of your contacts.
+- **Allowing the application to run in your absence**
+  This is needed to execute the script every day at the hour you specified in the settings.

 ## Contributing